-A risk averse consumer with utility $\log c$ has equal probability of endowment 1 or 10.
+A risk averse consumer with utility $\log c$ has equal probability of endowment 1 or 20.
 A risk neutral insurance company offers a contract based on the statement of the consumer about her endowment.
 A consumer with a high endowment may misrepresent and pretend to have a low endowment.
 A consumer with a low endowment may not misrepresent.
-After the endowment is realized, the insurance company discovers the type (endowment) of the consumer with probability π , and if the type is observed may impose a penalty on the consumer.
+After the endowment is realized, the insurance company discovers the type (endowment) of the consumer with probability π , and if the type is observed may impose a (arbitrarily large) penalty on the consumer.
 However, regardless of the state and the contract, the consumer may always "run away" and consume 1.
-In other words, if the result of the state and the contract is a level of consumption less than 1, the consumer gets 1 instead.
+(In other words - the insurance company can set any penalty they want, but if they set the penalty too high, the consumer will run away and consume 1 rather than pay the penalty.)
 What is the optimal contract?